observablehq/framework/docs/deploying.md

 When the deploy command finishes, it prints a link to observablehq.cloud where you can view your deployed project.
 If you choose “private” as the access level, you can now share that link with anyone who is a member of  your workspace.
 If you chose “public”, you can share that link with anyone and they’ll be able to see your Framework project.

-<div class="note">The deploy command will create a file at <code>docs/.observablehq/deploy.json</code> which you should commit to git.
-If you have configured a source root besides `docs/`, the file will be placed there instead.
-This file is used to store the project to deploy to, and is required for automated deploys.</div>
+<div class="note">The deploy command creates a file at <code>docs/.observablehq/deploy.json</code> with information on where to deploy the project.
+It is required for automated deploys.
+You should commit it to git to make it available to GitHub Actions.
+(If you have configured a source root besides `docs/`, the file will be placed there instead.)</div>

 ## Automated deploys to Observable